Now that spring is almost here it’s a great time to enjoy one of the best forms of exercise there is for those over 65 – walking.

 - Don’t be afraid to use an assistive device, such as a cane (or walking stick) if you need one

-- Try walking indoors, such as in a mall, on bad weather days to start off your program or as a routine.
+- Try walking indoors in a suitable location on bad weather days to start off your program or as a routine.